 You can explore Texas Alcohol Laws.
 It’s a big state with many laws.

-The state of Utah mandates an age of 21 or older to sell alcohol for use elsewhere.
+The state of Utah mandates an age to sell alcohol of 21 or older for use elsewhere.

 If you visit the beautiful state of Utah, you should know Utah Alcohol Laws.

-The laws permit those 16 or older to sell alcohol for off-premises drinking.
+The laws permit those 16 or older to sell alcohol for off-site drinking.
 They are silent regarding selling spirits.
 Vermont has a government monopoly over such sales.
 It sets the age of its employees.
 Thus, the age can change at any time.

 Learn about Vermont Alcohol Laws.